ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Simulation and Rendering Benchmarking

 \subsection{Simulation Only Benchmark Results}

-Testing on the cart pole task, we see that ManiSkill3 always runs a little faster and uses about 1.5x to 2x less GPU memory in Figure \ref{fig:parallel_envs_ablation}.
-We note that while ManiSkill3 appears faster here, one could make a many simulation specific optimizations (simplified collisions meshes, tuned physics solver configurations etc.) to increase simulation speed and trade off simulation accuracy.
+Testing on the cart pole task, we see that ManiSkill3 runs a little faster and uses about 1.5x to 2x less GPU memory in Figure \ref{fig:parallel_envs_ablation}.
+We note that while ManiSkill3 appears faster here, one could make many simulation specific optimizations (simplified collisions meshes, tuned physics solver configurations etc.) to increase simulation speed and trade off simulation accuracy.
+We further note it is difficult to make truly apples-to-apples comparisons between simulators and that this is simply just one data point and may not extend to other environments.
 We specifically create documentation/tutorials on the various tricks/optimizations a user can perform to improve simulation speed and/or fidelity from the environment object/robot models to simulation configurations.